 During the second quarter of 2023, the Board of Directors of the Company made the decision to permanently cease operations at Munhall effective on or around August 31, 2023.
 This strategic decision is part of the Company's ongoing efforts to consolidate manufacturing to drive an increased focus on its core operations and to improve profitability while driving operational efficiencies.
-As a result of this decision, Munhall results have been reclassified as discontinued operations in all periods presented.
+As a result of this decision, Munhall results have been reclassified from the Tubular Products segment and as discontinued operations in all periods presented.
 The discussion and analysis of our results of operations refers to continuing operations unless noted.